w3c/i18n-discuss/notes/chinese-client-server.md

   * Name separators (U+00B7 [·]) should be used in personal name scenarios according to `[R18]`
   * U+3007 [〇] should not be used. 零 should be used instead.
 9. Method of displaying Chinese characters without glyphs or with the same glyphs but in different code points
-  * in GNU/Linux, the code point is rendered
+  * in GNU/Linux, the glyph that is displayed identifies the code point value
   * Firefox under Windows also uses this and it is recommended to use this method
   * Currently, the rendering in different mobile phones and apps varies: blank, U+FFFD, Hong Kong Private Character Set characters, emoji, and so on.
   * For characters with duplicated code points and radical code points, a clear distinction of the glyph should be made, like 张䶮/张 and 工人/⼯⼈.